VolpeUSDOT/NPS_Backcountry/README.md

 - `Plot_Run_Final_Overnight_Models.R`
 This script generates the logisitic curves from the best fit models for dayhike and overnight.
 It also produces the inputs for the final model fit tables, tables 4 and 5 in the report.
+These are generated in the `tab_model()` commands for each of the six final models.